mariommartins-zz/near-places/README.md

 GET https://maps.googleapis.com/maps/api/place/nearbysearch/json?

 *Query parameters:*
-Required: `location` - a space-separated string of search terms
+- Required: `location` - a space-separated string of search terms
-Required: `radius` - the radius of the search in meters
+- Required: `radius` - the radius of the search in meters
-Required: `key` - the Google API Key (it's in the repository but it's safe because I added restrictions)
+- Required: `key` - the Google API Key (it's in the repository but it's safe because I added restrictions)
-Optional: `type` - a string stating what type of places is going to be requested
+- Optional: `type` - a string stating what type of places is going to be requested
-Optional: `pagetoken` - a string that identify page to be requested for the same location (Example: each page has 20 results)
+- Optional: `pagetoken` - a string that identify page to be requested for the same location (Example: each page has 20 results)

 *Response:*
 The `results` object is an array of place results.
-Find id of a place at `results[].place_id`
+- Find id of a place at `results[].place_id`
-Find name of a place at `results[].name`
+- Find name of a place at `results[].name`
-Find icon of a place at `results[].icon`
+- Find icon of a place at `results[].icon`
-Find the open status of a place at `results[].openingHours?.openNow` Find rating of a place at `results[].rating`
+- Find the open status of a place at `results[].openingHours?.openNow`
+- Find rating of a place at `results[].rating`

 ## Notes
 - This was built to be maintained for a while.
 - The architecture used was MVVM, with DataSources & Repositories.
 - The code design and style was intended to be consistent and reasonable
+- Please add your own Google Api Key

 Please ask if you have any questions!